cs-23-pt-9-01/rapl-rust-test/README.md

 4. The results can be found in "test.csv" in the root folder

 ### Disabling raspberry or kill script
-The `runBench.sh` has two optinal arguments, the first is for disabling the interaction with the raspberry pi the secound is for disabling the script that stops services while running the benchmarks.
+The `runBench.sh` has two optional arguments, the first is for disabling the interaction with the raspberry pi the secound is for disabling the script that stops services while running the benchmarks.

 - Disable stopping services: `sh runBench.sh true false`
 - Disable Raspberry interaction: `sh runBench.sh false`